-The UT Health Science Center, Center of Excellence for Children in State Custody (COE) maintains a TF-CBT Clinic for the purpose of training psychology interns and postdoctoral fellows in the model.
+The UTHSC Center of Excellence for Children in State Custody (COE) maintains a TF-CBT Clinic for the purpose of training psychology interns and postdoctoral fellows in the model.
 The clinic serves youth aged 3-17 and their caregivers.
-Clients may be referred from the COE, the UT Health Science Center Division of Child and Adolescent Psychiatry, or the community.
+Clients may be referred from the COE, the UTHSC Division of Child & Adolescent Psychiatry, or the community.
 Clientele are diverse in ethnicity and socioeconomic status.

-The TF-CBT Clinic is an add-on experience and requires completion of a 10-hour online TF-CBT training and attendance to a virtual multi-day TF-CBT training (sponsored by the COE) prior to seeing clients.
+The TF-CBT Clinic is an add-on experience and requires completion of a 10-hour online TF-CBT training and attendance at a local multi-day TF-CBT training (sponsored by the COE) prior to seeing clients.
 Length of treatment for an individual client generally runs from 8-26 sessions.
 Supervision is provided by a Licensed Clinical Social Worker with extensive experience in TF-CBT.
 Supervision is primarily provided in a group format.

-Supervisor: Melissa James, LCSW
+Supervisor Melissa James, LCSW